mlavi/hugo/content/post/devops-maturity-diagram.md

  success would only be for the "Ops" side of the organization.
-It would ignore the other side of the DevOps equation, the "Dev" or developer impact that could be achieved by extending to application infrastructure and the software development lifecycle.
+It would ignore the other side of the DevOps equation, the "Dev" or developer impact that could be achieved by extending to application infrastructure and the software development life cycle.
 The combination of both sides of the house is the realm of DevOps and it addresses the total delivery of business value, further reinforcing
  [my DevOps definition](/post/calm.io-recap/calm.io-i-dream-of-devops-but-what-is-devops/).